And sometimes it's necessary to do that, though, to really reach out of the radio and grab your attention.

 Well, by the way, that cackling that you heard in there, that's Hillary laughing.

-And it's just, it shows up now whenever she speaks, that species seems to be around.
+And whenever she speaks, that species seems to be around.

-And that cackling, that that well, I don't want to say witch-like cackling, but it just Anyway, you you see the demonstration here that we have uh done for you at the EIB network.
+Anyway, you see the demonstration here that we have done for you at the EIB network.

-Uh those are fawning qu really tough questions.
+Those are fawning, really tough questions.

-Really, the the closest I'm uh Charlie Gibson may not get his testicles back for a week or two here with this question.
+Really, the closest, Charlie Gibson may not get his testicles back for a week or two here with this question, would you not even be here if it weren't for your husband?

-Because the fact is Clinton would have never gotten where he got were it not for her.
+Because the fact is, Clinton would have never gotten where he got, were it not for her.

 And that's why she's entitled.

-We have one more of these sound bites, and it's actually an answer that Mrs. Clinton Well, we got two or three of them, so we'll get to those right after the break coming up here at the bottom of the hour.
+So we'll get to those right after the break coming up here at the bottom of the hour.

-And EIB, obscene profit.
+And EIB, obscene prophet.

 Timeout.